Electrical grid: Production

-Handling failure
+Failures and issues

 Failures are usually associated with generators or power transmission lines tripping circuit breakers due to faults leading to a loss of generation capacity for customers, or excess demand.
 This will often cause the frequency to reduce, and the remaining generators will react and together attempt to stabilize above the minimum.
 If that is not possible then a number of scenarios can occur.

 A large failure in one part of the grid — unless quickly compensated for — can cause current to re-route itself to flow from the remaining generators to consumers over transmission lines of insufficient capacity, causing further failures.
 One downside to a widely connected grid is thus the possibility of cascading failure and widespread power outage.
 A central authority is usually designated to facilitate communication and develop protocols to maintain a stable grid.
 For example, the North American Electric Reliability Corporation gained binding powers in the United States in 2006, and has advisory powers in the applicable parts of Canada and Mexico.
 The U.S. government has also designated National Interest Electric Transmission Corridors, where it believes transmission bottlenecks have developed.